mhorga/mhorga.github.io/_posts/2016-01-18-using-metalkit-part-2.markdown

 We are only interested in storing color data for now and `colorAttachments` is an array of textures that hold drawings results and display them on the screen.
 We currently only have one such texture - the first element (at index `0`) of the array.
 Ok, now is a good time to run the app and make sure you are still seeing the same colored background we saw last time.
 So much better!
 With only __9__ lines of code we can get safe `Metal` code running on our GPU.
 Not too shabby.

 So far so good!
-Next, let's dive into a new `Metal` concept - drawing geometry on the screen.
+Next, let's dive into a new `Metal` topic - drawing geometry on the screen.
 All graphics tutorials such as those about `OpenGL` start with a `Hello, Triangle` type of program because a triangle is the simplest form of geometry that can be drawn on screen.
 It is a __2D graphics__ basic element and all the other objects in the world of graphics are composed of triangles, so this makes it a great place to start.
 Imagine the screen coordinate system having its axes running through the center of the screen which would have the coordinates __(0, 0)__.
 The edges of the screen would have values of __-1__ and __1__ respectively.
 Let's create an array of floats and a buffer to hold the vertex values for our triangle.
 Insert these lines right after initializing the `device`:

 {% highlight swift %}
 let vertex_data:[Float] = [-1.0, -1.0, 0.0, 1.0,